JReng-cls/Rogers-Jake-portfolio/Data Movement and Types of Networks.md

 Each hex digit is = to 4 bits

+Hexadecimal goes in order 1-9 then letters A-F which is 16 different charecters

 ## OSI Model

 The OSI model has seven layers that data travels through when it is sent across networks.